fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ###  Embed Segue

-  Putting an MVC’s View as a subview of another MVC’s View
+  Putting an MVC's View as a subview of another MVC's View

-  Trax Demo -Show a “mini-map” of the waypoint when viewing its image
+  Trax Demo -Show a "mini-map" of the waypoint when viewing its image

 #UIImagePickerController